komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 Activate it with specific **Object name**, create a **trend** or **horizontal** line on the chart with the EA, and rename it with the same name as you set in filter parameters.

-{% include alert.html type="warning" title="Attention" content="Objects don't work in the MT5 visual tester mode, so you can test it on history in MT4 only" %}
+{% include alert.html type="warning" title="Attention" content="Chart objects don't work in the MT5 visual tester mode, so you can test it on history in MT4 only" %}

 <br />